DanteNoguez/tinychat/DESIGN_PATTERNS.md

 This design makes complex conversational systems easier to reason about, test, and extend while maintaining mathematical rigor and practical efficiency.

+---

+The Essential Building Blocks
+Your current architecture has identified the irreducible core of conversational AI:
+Message - The quantum of information.
+This is atomic and correct.
+A message is a discrete packet that carries information through time (timestamp) and space (routing).
+MessageProcessor - The transformation operator.
+This is the transfer function: f: Message → Message.
+Stateless by design (operational metrics don't count as domain state).
+This is fundamental.
+CompositeProcessor - The composition operator.
+This enables any graph topology (complete graph subsumes all others: DAG, tree, ring, chain).
+This is the key architectural insight.
+These three are necessary and sufficient.
+Everything else should be either:
+A specialization of these (like Conversation extending CompositeProcessor) Infrastructure to support them (like TaskManager, Observer) Emergent properties (like causal chains from parent_id)